platformsh/platformsh-docs/docs/src/development/faq.md

 Your production environment gets a pool of resources based on your plan size, which is then split up between the applications and services you have defined.
 (For example, PHP 40%, MySQL 30%, Redis 10%, Solr 20%).

-Increasing your plan size increases the pool of CPU and RAM that gets split among all of the containers.
+To increase the pool of CPU and RAM that gets split among all of the containers, upgrade your plan.
+Your containers then have additional resources as soon as your site is redeployed.

+If you're expecting more traffic than usual, upgrade your plan ahead of time.
+You can downgrade your plan after the traffic surge to save resources and you only pay for the time you use the larger plan.

 All containers on development plans are "small" containers.